 Although Figure 2.7 shows a separate battery installation connected to each UPS module, it is permissible to connect two or more modules to a common battery to allow them to share the battery charging.
-However by employing a separate battery bank for each module it avoids a potential single point of failure and effectively extends the system redundancy to include the batteries.
+However by employing a separate battery bank for each module you avoid a potential single point of failure and increase the overall reliability by extending the system redundancy to include the batteries.
 We highly recommend the use of individual batteries for each module.

-2.5 Kohler PW 6000 S2 User Controls
+2.5 KOHLER PW6000 User Controls